Trucking Company Negligence

 - Negligent maintenance of vehicles: The truck itself needs to be kept in good working order.
 Some trucking companies delay addressing serious safety issues, such as brake and engine problems, in the name of profits.

 In order to find the key evidence that a trucking company’s negligence caused your accident, we need to move quickly.
 Otherwise, the evidence we need to build a strong legal case might n no longer exist if we wait too long to start our investigation.
 That’s why you need to contact us right away.
 Many of the records we need to review are the trucking company’s property, and swift legal action is needed to preserve and recover those documents.
+We’ll check the truck’s black box, or event data recorder, as well as the hours of service (HOS) logs and other key records.
 As soon as you retain Coby L. Wooten, Attorney At Law, P.C., we’ll go to work to make sure your rights are protected.

 Holding negligent trucking companies accountable